-Your child has been issued with a spelling journal, which should stay in their book bag for use at home and at school.
 Children will receive a weekly spelling list, including words from the statutory spelling list (the full list can be found in your reading records) or a spelling rule.
 Spellings will usually be tested on a Thursday.

 Daily reading should be noted in the reading record.
 This will be checked weekly.

 Our history topic is the Anglo Saxons and Vikings.
 Our class reading book and much of our English learning is linked to this topic.

 In Maths, we will start to explore numbers up to 10 million then move to calculation.
 Further details regarding Year 6 Maths can be found on our website.

 In Science, we will be working scientifically to explore light and electricity.
 Whilst in RE, our focus is on the Buddhist religion and how this compares to Christianity.

 Our specialist French teacher, Mrs Richards, will deliver French every Friday afternoon.